 - Cream butter and sugars until light and fluffy.
 Beat in vanilla and eggs, one at a time.
 In another bowl, whisk together flour, baking powder and salt; gradually beat into creamed mixture.
 Refrigerate, covered, until dough is firm enough to shape, about 2 hours.

 - Preheat oven to 375°.
-With floured hands, wrap tablespoons of dough around 42 mint candies to cover completely, forming rectangular cookies.
+With floured hands, wrap tablespoonfuls of dough around mints (about 42) to form rectangular cookies, covering completely with dough.
 Place 2 in. apart on greased baking sheets.

 - Bake until edges are golden brown, 10-12 minutes.
 Remove from pans to wire racks; cool completely.

-- In a microwave or saucepan, melt remaining mint candies; drizzle over cookies.
+- In a microwave or saucepan, melt remaining mints; drizzle over cookies.
 Yield: about 4 dozen.